prabhamarkandan/prabhamarkandan.github.io/_posts/2026-05-30-the-six-stages-a-mirror-for-the-ambitious.md

 The drive, the discipline, the willingness to do hard things - all of that is still present in Stage 5.
 It's just pointed at something different.
 Not at proving.
 At building something that genuinely matters.
 And paradoxically, that's when leadership becomes most powerful.
 Not *power over*. *Power with*.

 The warrior who proves and the warrior who leads are not as far apart as they look.
 The journey between them doesn't require you to become someone else.
 It requires you to lead from a deeper place - past the performing, past the need to be the most capable person in the room, toward something your team can actually follow.
-Whether you're in Stage 3, at The Wall, or somewhere in between - the question is the same one we started with: Where are you leading from?
+Whether you're in Stage 3, at The Wall, or somewhere in between - the question is the same one we started with: Where are you operating from?
 And is it getting you the outcomes that matter?

 The framework is a mirror.
 See where you are.
 See what's driving your leadership.
 And then lead - consciously, not by default.